abhijeetk597/abhijeetk597/README.md

 Dedicated Data Scientist seeking to apply advanced analytical and machine learning skills in an innovative environment.
 Committed to extracting actionable insights from complex datasets to drive informed decision-making and contribute to the advancement of data-driven strategies.
 Proactively learning advanced skills in Deep Learning, Gen AI & ML-Ops.

-🔭 I’m currently upskilling myself and looking for opportunities as Data Scientist/ ML Engineer.
+- 🔭 I’m currently upskilling myself and looking for opportunities as Data Scientist/ ML Engineer.

-🌱 I am transitioning from Banking Industry and earlier, I have worked for the State Bank of India as an Assistant Manager.
+- 🌱 I am transitioning from Banking Industry and earlier, I have worked for the State Bank of India as an Assistant Manager.

+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/abhijeetk597/)

+- ⚡ Visit my PortFolio Website [here](https://abhijeetk597.github.io/project-portfolio.io/)

 ### Explore my projects